Between Shopify vs Ecwid, Shopify wins in site builder, marketing, sales, and product features. Learn more in our comparison article.

 While Ecwid offers a robust set of sales and product features, you need to be subscribed to a higher-level plan to unlock certain features that you can get for a more affordable plan with Shopify.

 Shopify turns out to be our top ecommerce platform every time we evaluate ecommerce website builders.
-The platform continuously updates, upgrades, and introduces new features beneficial to business owners (such as the new drag-and-drop website builder, more social shopping with YouTube and TikTok integrations, and Shopify Pay).
+The platform continuously updates, upgrades, and introduces new features beneficial to business owners (such as the new drag-and-drop website builder, more social shopping with YouTube and TikTok integrations, and Shop Pay).
+Its recent price increase came with more than a hundred new features and enhancements worth more than the price increase.

 We built a Shopify demo store and were able to develop a full website with no challenges.
 If you want to grow your business, you can easily add an app from its extensive Shopify App store or go with its built-in email marketing tool like Shopify Email.